 Making big claims to your clients is gutsy, so we document evidence of every single advertising claim made on SpyFu.

-We keep cached pages of every Google SERP we’ve ever captured.
+We keep cached pages of every Google SERP we capture.

-When we say that some domain was advertising on a certain keyword at 3PM on July 12th 2019, we have indisputable visual proof that they were.
-Same goes for organic rankings.
-This is iron-clad 100% fact.
+When we say that some domain was advertising on a certain keyword at 3PM on July 12th 2025, we show a screenshot of that ad.

 From that foundation, we can carefully calculate other roll-up metrics like Clicks per Day and Estimated Budget.